timnielen/top-k-shapley/README.md

 ## Setup

 Before running the code, ensure you have the necessary Python dependencies.
-You can install them using `pip` (a `requirements.txt` file is recommended, but not provided here):
+You can install them using `pip`

 ```bash
 pip install -r requirements.txt